Swan Valley Planning Committee

 https://missoulacountyvoice.com/swan-valley-planning-committee or submit feedback via email to swanvalleycommunitycouncil@gmail.com by August 31st, 2025.

 The draft neighborhood plan will be updated based on public feedback in September.
 After September, the plan is anticipated to begin the adoption process.
-During that process, plan will be reviewed and voted on by the Swan Valley Community Council, the Missoula Consolidated Planning Board and ultimately, the Board of County Commissioners.
+During that process, the plan will be reviewed and voted on by the Swan Valley Community Council, the Missoula Consolidated Planning Board, and ultimately, the Board of County Commissioners.

 Follow this page to stay up-to-date on the Swan Valley Planning Committee, and let the Swan Valley Planning Committee know your thoughts or questions on various planning topics discussed at their meetings.